-New Bill Aims to Increase Public Involvement With Unsolved Crimes
+New Law Aims to Increase Public Involvement With Unsolved Crimes

-Columbia, S.C. - Revealing the identities of citizens who anonymously provide information on unsolved crimes to Crimestoppers' tipsters may soon be a serious crime under a bill proposed today by South Carolina Attorney General Henry McMaster, House Judiciary Chairman Jim Harrison and Richland County Sheriff Leon Lott.
+Columbia, S.C. - Revealing the identities of citizens who anonymously provide information on unsolved crimes to Crimestoppers is now a serious crime thanks to a new law proposed by South Carolina Attorney General Henry McMaster, House Judiciary Chairman Jim Harrison and Richland County Sheriff Leon Lott.
+The Crimestoppers bill, which was approved by the General Assembly this session, became law without the governor's signature on June 14, 2006.

-The bill is designed to increase the number of tips and information on unsolved crimes provided to local Crimestoppers organization by the public.
+The new law is designed to increase the number of tips and information on unsolved crimes provided to local Crimestoppers organizations by the public.

-Crimestoppers is a volunteer collaboration between local, state and federal law enforcement, community leaders and the media, which provides an outlet through which anonymous callers or tipsters can provide information about unsolved crimes.
+Crimestoppers is a volunteer collaboration between local, state and federal law enforcement, community leaders and the media that provides an outlet through which anonymous callers or tipsters can provide information about unsolved crimes.
 Callers who telephone the 24-hour hotline are immediately given a code number.
 If their tip results in an arrest, the caller is eligible for a cash reward.

-The intentional release of confidential tipster information would be a misdemeanor offense punishable by up to one year in jail and a \$1,000 fine or both.
-When done for monetary or financial gain, the intentional release would result in a felony offense and up to five years in jail.
+The intentional release of confidential tipster information is now a misdemeanor offense, punishable by up to one (1) year in jail and a \$1,000 fine or both.
+When done for monetary or financial gain, the intentional release will result in a felony offense and up to five (5) years in jail.

-The proposed legislation would also establish a statewide Crimestoppers Council to coordinate and oversee efforts between local chapters and allow for drug forfeiture monies and court ordered reimbursements to help fund Crimestoppers tipster rewards.
-Also, Crimestoppers officials and volunteers would receive immunity from civil liability for the unintentional or accidental release of tipster identities or information.
+The new law also establishes a statewide Crimestoppers Council to coordinate, support and oversee efforts between local chapters and allow for drug forfeiture monies and court ordered reimbursements to help fund Crimestoppers tipster rewards.
+Also, Crimestoppers officials and volunteers now receive immunity from civil liability for the unintentional or accidental release of tipster identities or information.